-Leading the Favorites & Lists product on Wayfair.com.
-We help our customers curate and organize their favorite items to help them complete their homes.
+Sole PM for two cross-functional product teams that own the Favorites & Lists products on Wayfair.com.
+We help our customers curate their favorite items to make confident decisions about furnishing their space.
 The Lists platform also serves up many other curated experienced across Wayfair including Wedding Registry and some of our B2B tools.
+Lists facilitates over 10% of the total e-comm revenue for Wayfair.

-I focused on our consumer facing experiences for our web and mobile applications that helped millions of apartment seekers find their next place to live.
+I focused on our renter facing experiences for our web and mobile applications that helped millions of apartment seekers find their next place to live.
 The Aparments.com Network consists of several distict niche brands that collectively make it the largest multi-family housing marketplace in the country.

 I joined as the second hire at this venture-backed startup.
 Our mobile apps were downloaded over 3 million times and used by little leaguers and olympians alike.
 I led all customer support, content & social marketing, and user onboarding education.
 Ubersense was acquired by Hudl in August 2014 to expand their reach into new markets.